English and Writing

 Students in the English major and English or Creative Writing minors develop strong skills in critical thinking, analysis, written communication, research and reading--skills that are essential in a range of careers.
-USC Upstate alumni are working as lawyers, journalists, sports writers, business owners, professors, teachers, military officers, film-makers, bloggers, bankers, novelists, poets, public relations writers, fashion merchandisers, coaches, Peace Corps volunteers, librarians and much, much more.
+USC Upstate alumni are working as lawyers, journalists, sports writers, business owners, professors, teachers, military officers, film-makers, bloggers, bankers, novelists, poets, public relations writers, multimedia producers, Web developers, fashion merchandisers, coaches, Peace Corps volunteers, librarians and much, much more.
 Find us on Twitter at #UpstateEnglish or follow us at @LLC_Upstate.

 - "Mastery of language gives you pleasure in life along with success in business."

 - "What better way is there to learn about life?"

 - "It helps in all areas of any career path you choose--writing, speaking, listening, creating, thinking."